IanToujou/Project-Atlas-Docs/Writerside/topics/Species.md

     </tr>
     <tr>
         <td><img src="item_bone.png" alt="wolf_icon" width="32" style="inline" title="Wolf Icon"/> <a href="Wolf.md"/></td>
         <td>Wolves are a race found primarily in cold biomes.
 They move in a pack.
 These ice-cold killers use their sense of smell to chase down any prey.
-In a pack they are true survival artists, but when they are alone their weaknesses come to the fore.</td>
+In a pack they are true survival artists, but when they are alone, their weaknesses come to the fore.</td>
     </tr>
 </table>